 Recovering from an addiction to drugs or alcohol takes resiliency and perseverance.
 For many, going through treatment is extremely beneficial, but more support is needed after their program is completed.
-That is where sober living comes in.
+That is where our sober living in Los Angeles comes in.

-Sober living in Los Angeles gives those in recovery the opportunity to strengthen the foundation they have built for themselves in a real-life setting.
-The possibilities are endless when it comes to sober living in Los Angeles, as this is where individuals can truly begin building out their bright, sober futures.
+Sober living gives those in recovery the opportunity to strengthen the foundation they have built for themselves in a real-life setting.
+The possibilities are endless when it comes to our sober living in Los Angeles, as this is where individuals can truly begin building out their bright, sober futures.

 Benefits of Sober Living